CDRT/docs/bios/settings/thinkstation/startup.md

 <details><summary>Boot Up Num-Lock Status</summary>

-This field indicates the state of the NumLock feature of the keyboard after Startup.<br>
+Whether keys on the keypad will act as numeric keys.

 One of 2 options:

-1. **On** – they keys on the keypad will act as numeric keys.
+1. **On** – numeric keys.
 Default.
-2. Off – the keys on the keyboard will act as cursor keys.
+2. Off – cursor keys.

 | WMI Setting name | Values | SVP Req'd | AMD/Intel |
 |:---|:---|:---|:---|